Skip to content

 Triage

-A number of hospitals are using a concierge based approach.
-As a patient approaches the department they are met by a greeter (who is usually a member of the nursing staff), dressed in full PPE.
-They help determine the first decision point – possible COVID19 or unlikely COVID19.
-The latter group is pretty easy to spot.
-Determining what patient sub-types fall into the former is more of a challenge.
-In the initial phase of the disease, most hospitals have looked for the presence of respiratory symptoms PLUS a fever.
-If you look at the published and pre-print paediatric data around 2/3 of children with the disease have a fever and a large proportion appear to be asymptomatic.
+In the initial phase of the disease, most hospitals have looked for respiratory symptoms PLUS a fever.
+If you look at the published and pre-print paediatric data, around 2/3 of children with the disease have a fever, and a large proportion appear to be asymptomatic.
 A number of patients also present with predominantly GI symptoms.
 Should they be treated as potential carriers?
-(And who should change their nappies given they can shed SARS-CoV2-19 for up to 40 days?)
+(And who should change their nappies, given they can shed SARS-CoV2-19 for up to 40 days?)

 Children with special medical needs

-The RCPCH recommends that children who have an exacerbation of their chronic respiratory illness and require admission should be considered to have COVID19 until proven otherwise.
+The RCPCH recommends that children who have an exacerbation of their chronic respiratory illness and require admission should be considered to have COVID-19 until proven otherwise.

 Internal streaming